 Amman, a city built upon many hills, is not pedestrian-friendly.
 It’s cumbersome, even difficult to walk around it with kids and using a stroller is not recommended.
 Sidewalks are often poor to impassable, and many are blocked with trash.
 It’s also tricky for small children (and adults) to handle all the inclines.

-Traffic can be bad in Amman, so it’s best to avoid driving while in the city proper.
+Traffic and driver behaviour can be pretty bad in Amman, so it’s best to avoid driving in Amman.
 Parking can also be tricky.
-The easiest way to get around Amman is by taxi or Uber but driving a car outside the city is easier.
+The easiest way to get around Amman is by taxi or Uber/ Careem, but driving a car outside the city is easier.